thely/wtsscheduling/wp-content/plugins/cf-fullcalendar-io-reserve/README.md

 # FullCalendar field plugin

+### Requirements

+To successfully handle time segmentation, you must have a field defining the session lengths, with its options set so that the values of each option are the lengths of a given session, i.e. an option of "Video Review" would have the value 15.
+Chain the fields so that the calendar displays *after* the session types dropdown is not empty.

 ### Getting the calendar functional

 #### To get calendar info to view on FullCalendar, you'll need to do the following: